Admissions FAQs

 No. All SET answer sheets are marked twice as a matter of course: firstly by machine and then by hand, to ensure that all marks are accurately recorded.

-You will not receive an offer until 1 March 2024 (National Offer Day).
-Offers of places at Wilson’s School are dependent not only on passing the Wilson’s School second stage Entrance Examination and your son’s position in the rank order, but also on whether your son is eligible to be considered under one of the other admission criteria (free school meals or aptitude places) and whether or not you have placed another school or schools higher on your list of preferences and, if you have, on the outcome of the process at those schools.
+You will not receive an offer until 3 March 2025 (National Offer Day).
+Offers of places at Wilson’s School are dependent not only on passing the SET and the Wilson’s School second stage Entrance Examination and your son’s position in the rank order, but also on whether your son is eligible to be considered under one of the other admission criteria (free school meals or aptitude places) and whether or not you have placed another school or schools higher on your list of preferences and, if you have, on the outcome of the process at those schools.

 I have a question which isn’t covered here.